 Discussions.
 There will be four class discussions in Canvas.
 Each discussion will count for 3% of the total course grade.
-Discussion 1, which is found in the Orientation Module and also in Module 1 Week 1, will be used to introduce yourself to the class.
+Discussion 1, which is found in the Orientation Module, will be used to introduce yourself to the class.
 Topics to be discussed in discussions 2, 3 and 4 will be selected at the beginning of the course.
 Due dates to complete all 4 discussions are included in the Assignments link.
 For more detailed instructions on the discussions and the deadlines, go to the link Discussions in Canvas.
 There will not be any make-up discussions.

-Smart Book (SB) assignments.
+SB assignments.
 There will be fifteen SB assignments in the Connect platform during the course, each worth 10 points (1% of the course grade).
-Note that all Smart Book assignments include a deadline, and any student who does not complete the assignment by the deadline will receive a grade of zero on it.
-CONNECT will allow students to take the SB assignments more than once, and the attempt with the highest score will be retained for grading purposes.
-There will not be any make-up SB assignments.
+Note that all LearnSmart assignments include a deadline, and any student who does not complete the assignment by the deadline will receive a grade of zero on it.
+CONNECT will allow students to take the assignments more than once, and the attempt with the highest score will be retained for grading purposes.
+There will not be any make-up assignments.